neoforged/Documentation/docs/resources/client/models/modelloaders.md

     }

     @Override
-    public ItemOverrides getOverrides() {
+    public BakedOverrides overrides() {
-        // Return ItemOverrides.EMPTY when in a block model context. return overrides;
+        // Return BakedOverrides.EMPTY when in a block model context. return overrides;
     }